dyc3/discord-pokemon-battles/README.md

 Put your discord bot's token in the `token` file.

-You can optioanally set up a virtual environment,
+You can optionally set up a virtual environment,
 ```bash
 conda env create -f environment.yml
 conda env update -f environment.yml --prune # update an existing environment